ryanontheinside/ComfyUI-Livepeer/src/README.md

 ## Key Components

 ### LivepeerJobService
-- **Purpose**: Centralized service for managing the lifecycle of all Livepeer jobs
+- **Purpose**: Centralized service for managing the lifecycle and state of all Livepeer jobs
 - **Responsibilities**:
   - Job registration and tracking
-  - Background polling for job status
+  - State management and result storage
   - Node association tracking
   - Automatic cleanup of completed jobs
   - Thread-safe job data access